npat-efault/picocom/picocom.1.md

     is the empty string (''), the receive-file command is disabled.
 See **[SENDING AND RECEIVING FILES]**.
 (Default: **rz -vv**)

 **--imap**

 :   Specifies the input character map (i.e. special characters to be
     replaced when read from the serial port).
 See **[INPUT, OUTPUT, AND ECHO MAPPING]**.
 (Defaul: Empty)

 **--omap**

 :   Specifies the output character map (i.e. special characters to be
     replaced before being written to serial port).
 See **[INPUT, OUTPUT, AND ECHO MAPPING]**.
 (Defaul: Empty)

 **--emap**

 :   Specifies the local-echo character map (i.e. special characters to
     be replaced before being echoed-back to the terminal, if local-echo is enabled).
 See
     **[INPUT, OUTPUT, AND ECHO MAPPING]**.
 (Defaul: **delbs,crcrlf**)

+**--lower-rts**

+:   Lower the RTS control signal after opening the serial port (by
+    default RTS is raised after open implicitely by the OS).
+Only supported when flow-control mode is not set to RTS/CTS, ignored otherwise.
+Only supported in Linux.

+**--lower-dtr**

+:   Lower the DTR control signal after opening the serial port (by
+    default DTR is raised after open implicitely by the OS).
+    Only supported in Linux.

 **--help** | **-h**

 :   Print a short help message describing the command-line